Jury sees pics of Heard's swollen face after fight with Depp

 “I just wanted to change my locks,” she said about why she went to court to get the restraining order.
 “I just wanted to get a good night’s sleep.”

-During Monday’s testimony, Heard also revised earlier testimony about the timing of the first time she says she was physically assaulted by Depp.
-And she strongly denied an accusation from Depp that she left human fecal matter in the couple’s bed after a fight.
+During Monday’s testimony, Heard also strongly denied an accusation from Depp that she left human fecal matter in the couple’s bed after a fight.
 Heard said it was the couple’s teacup Yorkshire terrier that messed the bed and that it had a history of bowel problems ever since it had accidentally ingested Depp’s marijuana.

 “Absolutely not,” she said about the alleged poop prank.
 “I don’t think that’s funny.
 I don’t know what grown woman does.
 I was not in a pranking mood.”